satishjunghare/system-design/case_studies/url_shortner/README.md

 * Service should provide REST API so that customers can integrate with other applications.

+### Capacity Estimation and Constraints in URL Shortening Service
+Now we know our system will generate around 100 millions short urls per month and on this basis we have to estimate following things...
+* Throughput ( QPS for read and write queries )
+* What will be the ratio of Read/Write
+* Expected latency from the system
+* Storage estimation
+* Trafic estimation for both Read/Write queries
+* Memory estimation
+  * If we are using cache, then how much data we are going to store in cache
+  * How much data we want to store in persistent storage (Disk/SSD)?
+  * How much Memory(Ram) we require to achieve this?

+#### Trafic Estimation Of Write Operations:
+We have considered that system will generate 100 Millions of records per month and we are going to store that much records for next 100 years.

+**Write Requests Estimation**
+**Per second:** 100 Millions / (30 Days * 24 Hours * 3600 Seconds) = 40 URLs/Second
+**For 1 month:** 100 Millions
+**For 1 year:** 100 Millions * 12 Months = 1.2 Billions
+**For 100 years:** 1.2 Billions * 100 Years = 120 Billions

+#### Storage Estimation:
+Here each write request will genrate one short url to be store in persistent storage for long time.
+Lets assume each record takes nearby 500 Bytes of space in storage.
+Then how much storage capacity we required to store for different time span?

+**For 1 month:** 100 Millions * 500 Bytes = 50GB
+**For 1 year:** 50GB * 12 Months = 600GB
+**For 100 years:** 600GB * 100 Years = 60TB

+These amount of storage capacity we will require to store records.
+As soon as we store single url record, multiple users are going to access that short url.
+Here we store once but access multiple times by multiple users.
+Therefore the trafic of reading operation is always going to higher than write operation.

+#### Trafic Estimation Of Read Requests
+Lets assume 100 users are going to read a single url, so the number of total urls will be redirect/read per second is **(100*40) = 4000/sec**

+It would be always bad idea if we are going to send such a huge trafic to the persistent database to fetch the records every time.
+When the trafic in a perticular URL is very high, system should send them to the cache memory(since cache memory is faster) to read.
+Before start using memory, we need to have clear idea on how much data we are going to store in memory.

+#### Memory Estimation:

 ### References:

 System Design – URL Shortening Service https://www.geeksforgeeks.org/system-design-url-shortening-service